jmw86069/colorjam/README.md

 ### Custom ggplot2 theme

-An alternative ggplot2 theme is provided, which by default does not use the newspaper-grey background color.
+An alternative ggplot2 theme is provided.

 ``` r
 if (suppressPackageStartupMessages(require(ggplot2))) {